 Abstract: Big data is the greatest tool in this digital era.
 In the Global epidemic COVID-19, big data has advanced to a place where it can provide emergency response teams with real-time tools and technology that have the potential to monitor, contain and even stop the spread of disease.
-In this article, we demonstrate the implication of big data in the COVID-19 battle plan.
+In this article, we demonstrate the impact of big data fighting against COVID-19 situation.
 The study shows some perceptions of the big data execution in the healthcare system of Bangladesh.

 Coronavirus(COVID-19) is spreading rapidly all over the world.
 The world is facing the greatest trial decade.
 In Bangladesh, the situation is getting scary day by day.
 The advantage of this 2020 decade we have some high-level digital tools like big data, machine learning to fight against COVID-19.
 The lessons learned from the other countries of the world using digital technology to develop real-time forecasts and arm healthcare professionals and government decision-makers with the intel they can use to predict the impact of the coronavirus.
 In this article, we will discuss how big data is helping to fight against COVID-19 in Bangladesh.